gemloverock13/neuro-inclusion-audit/README.md

 ```
 /
-├── index.html     # Main HTML shell
+├── index.html   — page structure
-├── style.css      # All styles and Brain in Hand brand tokens
+├── style.css    — Brain in Hand brand styles
-├── audit.js       # Questions, scoring logic, results rendering
+├── audit.js     — questions, scoring, results
-└── README.md      # This file
+└── README.md    — this file
 ```

 ---

 ## Privacy

-This tool collects no data.
+No data is collected.
 All processing happens in the user's browser.
-There is no backend, no analytics, no cookies, and no database.
-It is safe to share with employers who may be concerned about sensitive self-assessment data leaving their organisation.
+No backend, no analytics, no cookies, no database.

 ---

 ## Licence

 &copy; Brain in Hand.
 All rights reserved.
-This tool may be shared freely for the purpose of employer engagement.
-It may not be modified or redistributed under a different brand without permission.